-In this post, we are going to look at a SOLO ESK-35 wiring diagram.
+In this post, we’re going to look at a SOLO ESK-35 wiring diagram.
 The SOLO ESK-35 is a kit guitar, which is a clone of an ES-335 style semi-hollow body guitar.
 These guitars use two humbuckers.
 Each pickup has a volume and tone control, and a three-way toggle switch allows you to select which pickup is active.
 The set-up is very similar to the Gibson Les Paul.

-ES-335 semi hollow-body guitars are challenging to work with because they require you to connect all of the wires and solder them before you install them into the body of the guitar, except for the pickups.
+ES-335 semi hollow-body guitars are challenging to work with, because they require you to connect all of the wires and solder them before you install them into the body of the guitar, except for the pickups.
 Let’s go over the solo ESK-35 wiring diagram first and then we will give you some tips on getting the electronics into your guitar.

-When you look at Example 2, you will notice the extra ground wire added from the third lug on the volume pot to the back of the volume pot.
+When you look at Example 2, you will notice the extra Ground wire added from the third lug on the Volume pot to the back of the Volume pot.
 You can use a wire, but most people accomplish this connection by physically bending the lug until it makes contact with the case and soldering it in place.

-To add the tone controls to your circuit, use Example 3 as a guide.
+To add the Tone controls to your circuit, use Example 3 as a guide.
 You will be adding a capacitor to the circuit, but in most cases, it doesn’t matter which direction you place it in.

 To add the toggle switch, use Example 4 as a guide.

-In Example 4, we add two wires to connect the toggle switch, but notice that we also add a ground wire from the back of one volume control to the back of the other.
+In Example 4, we add two wires to connect the toggle switch, but notice that we also add a Ground wire from the back of one Volume control to the back of the other.

 The last component we need to connect is the output jack, and you can use Example 5 as a guide.